Best Greenstone Jewellery Designs Showcasing Maori Symbols And Meanings

 2. Toki Pendant Meaning For Strength And Courage

-Toki pendants are carved from greenstone to represent strength, bravery, and perseverance.
+Toki pendants are carved from greenstone, which means strength, bravery, and perseverance.
 Wearing a Toki keeps Māori heritage close while inspiring personal growth and determination.

 Symbol of Determination